verrazzano/docs/content/en/docs/setup/install/multicluster-no-rancher.md

 draft: false
 ---

-## Prerequisites

 ## Register the managed cluster with the admin cluster

 The following sections show how to register a managed cluster if Rancher has not been installed with Verrazzano.
-Rancher is recommended for Verrazzano multicluster installations, and registration will require more steps if Rancher is not installed.
+Rancher is recommended for Verrazzano multicluster installations.
+If Rancher is not installed, then registration will require more steps.

 ## Prerequisites

-Make sure you have completed the prerequisite, installation, and preregistration steps outlined in the [Multicluster installation documentation]({{< relref "/docs/setup/install/multicluster.md" >}}).
+Make sure you have completed the Prerequisites, Install Verrazzano, and Preregistration steps outlined in [Install Multicluster Verrazzano]({{< relref "/docs/setup/install/multicluster.md" >}}).

 ## Additional preregistration setup